YunoHost/doc/install_on_virtualbox.md

 <br>

-* 256MB RAM is the minimum required, 512MB may be better.
+* 256MB RAM is the minimum required, but at least 512MB is recommended.

-* 4GB storage is the minimum required.
+* 8GB storage is the minimum required.

 ---